The Quickest Ways to Turn Your Screen Off in Windows

 How to Turn the Screen Off Using the Power Button

-From the Power & sleep settings window described above, scroll down to Related settings and click Additional power settings.
-This will open the old Windows Control Panel.
+On the Power & sleep settings window described above, find Related settings and click Additional power settings.
+This will open the old Windows Control Panel .

-Alternatively, press Windows key + Q, search for Control Panel, open the respective result, and manually navigate to Power Options (Windows 10 won’t find Control Panel options).
-In the right-hand pane, click Choose what the power buttons do.
+Alternatively, press Windows key + Q, search for Control Panel, open the respective result, and manually navigate to Power Options.
+In the left-hand pane, click Choose what the power button does.

 In the next window, under When I press the power button, you can make it tun off the display while on battery or plugged in.
 Click Save changes to lock in your preferences.